Lucy Brown: Acting career

 Brown also frequently takes part in live events billed as Word Theatre.
 She has performed for them in Los Angeles and London.
 She also reads for audio books.

-In 2012, she said revealed that she and Olivia Poulet were currently writing a comedy drama.
+In 2012, Brown said revealed that she and Olivia Poulet were currently writing a comedy drama.
 In 2014, she appeared in the television drama The Village, cast as Harriet Kilmartin.

 Personal life

 Brown lives in London.
 She married actor Adam Rayner on 31 December 2015.
 They have a son and daughter together.